Skip to main content

 Certain imbalances in the brain’s neurotransmitters, such as dopamine, serotonin, and norepinephrine, may make individuals more susceptible to seeking the pleasurable effects of drugs like cocaine.
 The environment also plays a crucial role in determining the likelihood of cocaine abuse.
 Factors such as exposure to drug use, physical or sexual abuse, and easy access to drugs increase the chances.

-Co-occurring mental health disorders like depression, anxiety disorders, ADHD, or personality disorders can increase an individual’s susceptibility to abusing substances like cocaine.
+Co-occurring mental health disorders like depression disorders, anxiety disorders, ADHD, or personality disorders can increase an individual’s susceptibility to abusing substances like cocaine.
 In addition, being surrounded by peers who engage in drug use presents a greater temptation for experimentation with cocaine and increases the likelihood of continued use.

 If someone starts using drugs at an early age–often during adolescence when the brain is still developing–their vulnerability to developing addiction significantly increases.
 Furthermore, the inability to effectively deal with stressors or emotional trauma without relying on substances can lead some individuals towards cocaine abuse as a maladaptive coping mechanism.